jerryzhao173985/reference_model/README.md

 The debugging facility can be enabled by setting a debug scope and debug level on the command line.
-For most purposes, the following flags will work: `-dALL -lHIGH`.
+For most purposes, the following flags will work: `-d ALL -l HIGH`.
 Debug output can be directed to a file using the `-o` switch.

 ## TOSA Unit Test Infrastructure